 Drive out the scoffer, and contention will go out, even strife and dishonor will cease (22:10).

-In that contention will go out, and strife and dishonor will cease after their removal, it is the continual duty of the follower of Christ to pray for the soul of the foolish.
-Herein however, make no mistake, employment and evangelism are not the same.
-Don’t employ a fool thinking you will win him to Christ.
-One employs a fool to his own woe.
+In that contention will go out and strife and dishonor will cease after the removal of fools, the continual duty of the follower of Christ is to pray for the soul of the foolish.
+Herein, however, make no mistake, employment and evangelism are not the same.
+Don’t employ a fool, thinking you will win him to Christ.
+The person who employs a fool does so to his own woe.

 J. FOOLS HAVE NO PLACE IN PUBLIC OFFICE*

 Wisdom is too exalted for a fool, he does not open his mouth in the gate (24:7).

-The gate is where in ancient times the leading minds debated the issues of life.
-It was no place for a fool.
+In ancient times, the gate, where the leading minds debated the issues of life, was no place for a fool.
 Today’s equivalent to the gate in a republic is the floor of the capitol.
 Ideally, there should be an overwhelming sense of shame on those proffering foolish ideas.
-They should not dare to raise their microphone in the public square, and they don’t when wisdom and dignity prevail in the hearts of individuals and the base culture of a nation (which is quickly escaping us in America).
-Akin to this is the following fact:
+They should not dare to raise their microphone in the public square, and they don’t when wisdom and dignity prevail in the hearts of individuals and in the base culture of a nation (which is quickly escaping us in America).
+Akin to this thought is the following fact:

 To show partiality to the wicked is not good, nor to thrust aside the righteous in judgment (18:5).

 The capitol is the absolute last place where foolish individuals should reside.

 The determinative factors for wisdom versus foolishness is not always related to age.
-A young man can be wise, and an older man can be foolish — what is critical is if one is willing to obey Scripture or not.
+A young man can be wise, and an older man can be foolish—what is critical is whether or not the person is willing to obey Scripture.

 Sometimes, however, fools do change.
 Notice the following proverbs in this regard.
 At least two proverbs provide hope for the foolish: